mimblewimble/grin-rfcs/text/0000-fix-fees.md

 The new tx relay rules and new fee computation in wallets shall take effect at the HF4 block height of 1048320 (but see below about alternatives for 3rd party wallets).

-The 20 bits of `future_use bits' provide a possible soft-forking mechanism.
+The 20 bits of `future_use bits` provide a possible soft-forking mechanism.
 We can imagine a future soft-fork further constraining the validity of kernels, or the relayability of transactions containing them, depending on the value of some of these bits.

 ## Drawbacks
 [drawbacks]: #drawbacks

-Leaving 20 bits of `future_use' increases the amount of zero cost zero friction spam that can be added to the chain.
+Leaving 20 bits of `future_use` increases the amount of zero cost zero friction spam that can be added to the chain.
 However, we already have a similar amount of spammable bits in the lock height of HeightLocked kernels, where any lock height under the current height of around a million has no effect.